axnsan12/drf-yasg/docs/settings.rst

 ------------

 Persist swagger-ui authorization data to local storage. |br|
-**WARNING:** this may be a security risk as the data is stored unencrypted
+**WARNING:** This may be a security risk as the credentials are stored unencrypted and can be accessed by all javascript code running on the same domain.

 **Default**: :python:`'False` |br|
 *Maps to parameter*: -